gabrielshanahan/gazer/README.md

 ## Usage
 The API is available at `localhost:8080`.
 Authentication is done via token in a `GazerToken` header.
-There are two tokens hardcoded into the application to make testing simpler.
+There are two users hardcoded into the application to make testing simpler.

 | User       | Token                                |
 |------------|--------------------------------------|